OpenPiRobotics/WebRobotControl/README.md

 ```

-You may need to change the values in the calls for setting your motors speeds in the function **action** starting from line 132.
+You may also need to change the values in the calls for setting your motors speeds in the function **action** starting from line 132.
 The Adafruit motor bonnet uses a float value between 0 and 1.

 ## Running the Code